Andrew Bird: The Handsome Family

 Andrew Bird appears to have a close relationship with The Handsome Family, an Americana band from Illinois.
-Covers of their songs have appeared in several of his albums, including "When The Helicopter Comes," on Hands of Glory, "Tin Foiled," on Fingerlings 3, and "Don't Be Scared," from Weather Systems.
-His album, Things Are Really Great Here, Sort Of… is a ten-song cover album, with a strong country feeling.
+Covers of their songs have appeared in several of his albums, including "When The Helicopter Comes", on Hands of Glory, "Tin Foiled", on Fingerlings 3, and "Don't Be Scared", from Weather Systems.
+His album, Things Are Really Great Here, Sort Of... is a ten-song cover album, with a strong country feeling.

 The album's liner notes contain a response from Rennie Sparks, the band's lyricist and singer: "Hearing Andrew's version of our songs feels like suddenly spotting a new and shining doorway in the midst of a room I have spent my life in.
 It's like finding a stairway in the forest leading upward to the sky.
 His recasting of our work gives me the strange and wonderful pleasure of understanding my own songs better by hearing him perform them."

 Instruments and gear

 One of Bird's primary instruments is a violin which he acquired when he was 16.
-His "first serious violin," was custom made by a Polish luthier in Chicago, and Bird had to audition to prove he was worthy of playing it.
+His "first serious violin," it was custom made by a Polish luthier in Chicago, and Bird had to audition to prove he was worthy of playing it.
 In 2017, following the release of Are You Serious, he commissioned Peter Seman to build a 5-string violin.
 The custom instrument features a lower C string (giving it the range of a viola), a unique scroll which bends backwards, and has no corners.

 For looping, Andrew Bird uses two Line 6 DL4 delay pedals: one for rhythmic pizzicato, and the other, "is dedicated to the ambient bowed strings."
 The DL4, on top of being able to loop, can also slow down and speed up loops, lowering or raising the pitch of a recording by an octave in the process.
 This feature occurs in many of Bird's songs, as well as live performances.
 He also uses an octave pedal to give the violin the range of a bass.

 He began using loop pedals to compensate when performing alone on stage, but later found that looping helped him to "embrace repetition," and compose his songs in a more straightforward manner, since he felt his writing style was too chaotic.